boazsender/backbone.routefilter/README.md

     if( route === 'bar' ){
       // return false to stop ecexution of the callback for this route,
-      // and the after callback if we navigate to page/bar. return false;
+      // and the after callback if we navigate to page/bar. console.log('We navigated to another page, but the page callback and after filter did not run because we returned false from inside the before filter');
+      return false;
     }
   }